-Strongco will provide training to employees, volunteers and other staff members on Ontario’s accessibility laws and on the Human Rights Code as it relates to people with disabilities.
-Training will be provided in a way that best suits the duties of employees, volunteers and other staff members.
+Strongco will provide training to employees, volunteers and contractors on applicable provincial accessibility laws and on the Human Rights Code as it relates to people with disabilities.
+Training will be provided in a way that best suits the duties of employees, volunteers and contractors.

-Strongco has taken the following steps to ensure employees are provided with the training needed to meet Ontario’s accessible effective January 1, 2015:
+Strongco has taken the following steps to ensure employees are provided with the training needed to meet Ontario’s Accessibility Act effective January 1, 2015:

 Information and communications